SirenOfChrome/welcome-to-algorithms-and-data-structures-inperson/README.md

 **Note:** Content in this Data Structures and Algorithms course is not supported by the Pair with a Coach team.

+Access the content by clicking Modules in the nav bar on the left.

 Good luck and happy coding!
 You’ve got this!